Single use medical device reprocessing: Safety and efficacy of reprocessed SUDs

-It should also be noted that reprocessing companies attempted to bury this study due to the fact that the devices were obviously coated in human blood.
+Although some studies have shown that certain single use devices are not conducive to the initial cleaning required to achieve sterility via validated methods, these studies tend to be funded by the OEM which has a vested interest in sullying the reputation of reprocessed devices.
+The chain of custody for the reprocessed devices studied usually runs through the OEM, raising questions about the validity of the studies.

+Notably, one 2015 study found that, due in part to the rigorous function testing conducted by professional reprocessing companies, reprocessed devices have lower failure rates than original, non-reprocessed or "virgin" devices.

 Benefits of reprocessing

 Economic

-FDA-regulated reprocessed devices cost between 40% and 60% of an original device.
+FDA-regulated reprocessed devices cost between 25% and 40% of an original device.
 Currently, reprocessors estimate that a typical 200-bed hospital, if taking advantage of a reprocessor's full product line, can save between $600,000 and $1 million a year and divert between 5,000 and 15,000 pounds of waste from landfills.
 According to a study by The Commonwealth Fund with funding from the Robert Wood Johnson Foundation and Health Care Without Harm in November 2012, they estimated that from hospitals implementing a reprocessing program, cost savings over five years was about $57 per procedure, and that if hospitals nationwide adopted an SUD reprocessing intervention, cost savings would be $540 million annually, or $2.7 billion over five years.

-Environmental
+AMDR data shows that, in 2021, hospitals and surgical centers that reprocessed with AMDR member reprocessors saved more than $462 million on device costs and more than $6 million on waste disposal costs.

+Greenhouse gas emissions

+Research has shown that the use of reprocessed devices can significantly reduce greenhouse gas (GHG) emissions.
+For example, a 2021 life cycle assessment of reprocessed electrophysiology catheters found that reprocessing reduced ozone depleting emissions by nearly 90%, and climate change specific emissions by over 50% compared with using an original device.
+Additionally, research has examined the development of green economic models within the reprocessing industry, such as servitization.

+As the healthcare sector accounts for nearly five percent (5%) of global GHG emissions, regulatory agencies including the UK's National Health Service and the US Agency for Healthcare Research and Quality and policy-makers have advocated for reprocessing as part of broader strategies to meet emissions reductions targets.